iredmail/docs/en_US/iredmail-easy/2-iredmail-easy.best.practice.md

   store the jail config files), then use `custom.sh` to create symbol link of jails you want to enable under `/etc/fail2ban/jail.d/`.

+## Backup

+- iRedMail Easy generates daily cron jobs to backup mail accounts and SQL/LDAP databases (stored under `/var/vmail/backup/` by default), but not mailboxes, you need to backup mailboxes yourself.
+- Files under `/opt/iredmail/custom/` contain all your custom settings.
+If you need to restore a iRedMail Easy server to another one, please copy `/opt/iredmail/custom/` to new server first, then perform the iRedMail Easy deployment.

 ## References

 * [Dovecot: Including config files](https://wiki.dovecot.org/ConfigFile#Including_config_files)